neuropatterndev/hwp-structure-extractor/README.md

 - Fall back to direct OLE/Binary parsing when XML extraction is unavailable
 - Provide table/image/caption diagnostics for verification workflows
 - Export media files into a dedicated output directory
-- Provide a built-in web verification UI
+- Provide a built-in local web verification UI
 - Provide Python API, CLI, Claude MCP server, and Claude Skill support

 ## What this parser is for

-HWP Parser is useful when you need to convert `.hwp` files into a machine-readable structure for downstream processing.
+HWP Structure Extractor is useful when `.hwp` files need to be converted into machine-readable structures for downstream processing.

 Typical use cases include: